Life in Chengdu

 Chengdu is evaluated as a city with great economic vitality, a superb business city, right tourist destination and national model city for environmental protection.
 It has won the UN Habitat Award and International Thiess River Award.
 Moreover, Chengdu is one of the booming cities in China when it comes to IT and development.
 Chengdu government is continuously working on new schemes and plans for the overall development of the town and its suburbs.

-Less bullshit, let’s get into the topic.
+Alright, let’s jump to the topic.
 Here are the frequently asked questions about life in Chengdu, the capital of Sichuan.

 What is living in Chengdu like?